Global search

 Primary navigation

-Maurice Blackburn has filed a class action against Uber on behalf of participants in the taxi, hire-car, limousine and charter vehicle industry.
+Maurice Blackburn filed a class action against Uber on behalf of participants in the taxi, hire-car, limousine and charter vehicle industry.
 We started this class action in response to losses suffered by drivers, licence owners, and operators, when Uber entered the Australian market.

 Am I eligible to join this class action?